bmann/bmcnotes/archive/Darren Barefoot Exciting News Indeed.md

   >
   > <a href="https://darrenbarefoot.com/2004/01/28/exciting-news-indeed/" title="Vancouver Sun and Province Launch For-Pay Online Versions">Darren Barefoot: Exciting News Indeed</a>
 - In Ottawa, I used to get tons of calls about subscribing to the dead-tree version (usually to the <em>Ottawa Sun</em>, rather than the <em>Ottawa Citizen</em>).
 I told them I got all my news online or from the radio, and didn't read the newspaper.
 We've had subscriptions in the past, but I banned them, because by the end of just one week, there would be piles of unread newspapers all over the house.

-  I will pick up and read a newspaper if it's around, especially in places like the ferry (they even have a recycle area where you can go to grab newspapers), but pay for them?
+- I will pick up and read a newspaper if it's around, especially in places like the ferry (they even have a recycle area where you can go to grab newspapers), but pay for them?
 Very rare instances.
 Do I feel for them?
 No, not really.
 They haven't changed with the times.
 The transition, just like the transition to online music, is going to be difficult and painful.

-  <a href="http://dominionpaper.ca/">The Dominion</a> and the<a href="http://dominionpaper.ca/weblog/">Dominion Weblog</a> are an interesting "grassroots national newspaper".
-With RSS feeds, of course.
+- [The Dominion](https://web.archive.org/web/20040126163729/http://dominionpaper.ca/) and the [Dominion Weblog](https://web.archive.org/web/20040313115247/http://dominionpaper.ca/weblog/) are an interesting "grassroots national newspaper".
+With RSS feeds, of course. #Wayback